cloudmobi/AndroidSDK/AdMob_Mediation_Integration_Guide_For_Android.md

  ```

-(2)Parameter is the slot ID in the CloudMobi platform.
+(2)Parameter is the slot ID in the Cloudmobi platform.
 You can find it in your app list on the Cloudmobi platform

 ![image](https://user-images.githubusercontent.com/20314643/34601111-7ecc1b88-f235-11e7-90e1-017785793815.png)